Types of Grief: Complicated Grief, Depression, and Anticipatory Grief

 • Can be more intense initially but typically decreases over time

 Anticipatory grief can provide a sense of closure and readiness, while traditional grief is often a more reactive process.
-Recognizing these types of grief can help individuals find the right coping mechanisms and support systems.
+Recognizing these types of grief can help people find the right coping mechanisms and support systems, such as online therapy for individuals.

 Recognizing When to Seek Professional Help